 Short Option Long option Meaning Example -p package Complete path to the hadoop script.
-The version of hadoop must be the same as the one running HDFS. /usr/bin/hadoop -d days Delete log files older than the specified number of days 7 -C config Path to the Hadoop configuration directory, under which hadoop-site.xml resides.
-The hadoop-site.xml must point to the HDFS NameNode from where logs are to be removed. /home/foo/hadoop/conf -1 logs A HDFS path, this must be the same HDFS path as specified for the /user log-destination-uri, as mentioned in the configuration guide, without the hdfs:// URI string -n dynamicdfs If true, this will indicate that the logcondense.py script should delete HDFS logs in addition to Map/Reduce logs.
+The version of hadoop must be the same as the one running HDFS. /usr/bin/hadoop -d days Delete log files older than the specified number of days 7 -с config Path to the Hadoop configuration directory, under which hadoop-site.xml resides.
+The hadoop-site.xml must point to the HDFS NameNode from where logs are to be removed. /home/foo/hadoop/conf -1 logs A HDFS path, this must be the same HDFS path as /user specified for the log-destination-uri, as mentioned in the configuration guide, without the hdfs:// URI string -n dynamicdfs If true, this will indicate that the logcondense.py script should delete HDFS logs in addition to Map/Reduce logs.
 Otherwise, it only deletes Map/Reduce logs, which is also the default if this option is not specified.
-This option is useful if dynamic DFS installations are being provisioned by HOD, and the static DFS installation is being used only to collect logs - a scenario that may be common in test clusters. false python logcondense.py -p ~/hadoop-0.17.0/bin/hadoop -d 7 -c ~/hadoop-conf -l /user
+This option is useful if dynamic HDFS installations are being provisioned by HOD, and the static HDFS installation is being used only to collect logs - a scenario that may be common in test clusters. false python logcondense.py -p ~/hadoop-0.17.0/bin/hadoop -d 7 -c ~/hadoop-conf -l /user checklimits.sh is a HOD tool specific to the Torque/Maui environment (Maui Cluster Scheduler is an open source job scheduler for clusters and supercomputers, from clusterresources).
+The checklimits.sh script updates the torque comment field when newly submitted job(s) violate or exceed over user limits set up in Maui scheduler.
+It uses qstat, does one pass over the torque job-list to determine queued or unfinished jobs, runs Maui tool checkjob on each job to see if user limits are violated and then runs torque's qalter utility to update job attribute 'comment'.
+Currently it updates the comment as User-limits exceeded.
+Requested:([0-9]) Used:([0-9]) MaxLimit:([0-9]) for those jobs that violate limits.
+This comment field is then used by HOD to behave accordingly depending on the type of violation.